Environment

 Risks, Opportunities, and Financial Impact related to Climate

-we estimated the time when risks and opportunities emerge and their quantitative
+estimated the time when risks and opportunities emerge and their

 Countermeasures

-countermeasures against the emerging impact of carbon pricing (introduction of
+change.
+For countermeasures against the emerging impact of carbon

 their impact on our business.